Call now

 Characteristics of Chipmunk Scat

-• They are often found in neat piles near burrows or in areas where chipmunks frequent.
+• Often found in neat piles near burrows or in areas chipmunks frequent

 Rat Scat Identification

-• Rat droppings, including roof rat droppings and Norway rat droppings, are typically larger and more cylindrical than chipmunk scat.
+• Rat droppings, including roof rat and Norway rat droppings, are typically larger and more cylindrical than chipmunk scat.
+A comprehensive guide to rodent droppings can help you distinguish them from other pests.

 • Rat poop can be dark brown or light brown and has a shiny appearance due to its moisture content.